jhudsl/GDSCN_Book_swirl/docs/instructor_setup_AnVIL.md

 **Tip**:  It's helpful to have your students sign into AnVIL and provide you with their username ahead of time, so that you can grant permissions to them before the class begins.
 :::

-In order for your students to be able to compute on AnVIL, you must first:

-1. **Set up Billing** to fund your students' activities.
-3. **Collect usernames**:  You will need to know the usernames that your students will be using to access AnVIL.
-4. **Set up Groups**: [Creating Terra "Groups"]() makes it much easier manage your students and TAs/co-instructors on AnVIL.

 ## Workspace